 In an interview with Financial Times, Nouvel quoted the Chinese artist Shi Tao (1642-1707): “A single line is the source of everything in existence. [...]
 We started with calligraphy. [...]
 Pupils used to spend half a year just on that first line with a brush.
 That first line contains all of Chinese culture – painting, writing and the energy of Chi.”

-An official announcement from the Chinese government has yet to be released.
+An official announcement from the Chinese government is still pending.
 We will keep you updated as the details unfold.

 Read the Financial Times’ complete report for more information on Nouvel’s project.